 6. Set boundaries with your friends and family.
 For me, this was the hardest when it came to my family.
 Make sure they have a good understanding of your work time and play time.
 Just because I’m at home and am my own boss doesn’t mean I’m available for a Tuesday matinée.
 When I first found myself with this newfound freedom, it felt like summer break all the time.
 Buuuut…I actually have to get something accomplished every day, so setting boundaries early on was a big help.

 8. Allow yourself work perks (in moderation).
 At the end of the day, you are your own boss.
 You’ve worked hard to get to where you are and you should be able to enjoy a perk or two for heaven’s sake!
 I’ve changed my summer schedule so that I work late one night a week and take Fridays off.
 This way, I am able to enjoy a few days by the pool and get some projects around the house done.
-My holiday season starts picking up in September so this modified schedule is not really an option for the remainder of the year.
-Figure out realistic perks that work for you and your schedule, and allow yourself to indulge every now and then.

 10. Interact with the World.
 This is a tough one for me.
 It’s been one of the biggest things I miss about my corporate job – getting up, picking out a cute outfit, doing my hair, and SOCIALIZING with actual human beings for 8 hours.
 Pick up the phone to talk to people instead of interacting solely through email.
 Schedule coffee and lunches with people in your network.
 Furthermore, let this expand outside of work as well.
 When a friend invites you to dinner, take them up on it and get out of the house.
 Better yet, how about YOU invite a friend to dinner!
 Don’t get caught in a rut where you’re not interacting with the outside world.